,

 Thermosyphon systems

-Thermosyphon solar water heaters are probably the most popular solar heating systems.
+Thermosyphon solar water heaters are one of the most popular solar heating systems available.

 According to Wikipedia, "Thermosiphon (or thermosyphon) is a method of passive heat exchange."

-It is based on the principle of physics where heated water goes up, cold water goes down, resulting in water or liquid circulation.
+It is based on the principle of physics where heated water rises and cold water sinks, resulting in water or liquid circulation.
 That is why in thermosyphon type water heaters, the solar storage tank is installed above the solar panels.

-The main components of the thermosyphon passive systems are the solar storage tank, panels, pipes, and valves.
+The main components of a thermosyphon passive system are the solar storage tank, panels, pipes, and valves.

-The main disadvantage of the passive thermosyphon systems is that they are vulnerable to conditions like hard water, as the flat plate collectors are constructed of small pipes, which can easily become clogged.
-One of the solutions is to use a water softener.
+One disadvantage of passive thermosyphon systems is that they are vulnerable to hard water conditions, as the flat plate collectors are constructed of small pipes that can easily become clogged.
+One solution is to use a water softener.

-If you are located in colder areas, where there is a danger that water inside the collectors can freeze up, the recommendation is to use the passive, indirect closed-loop system filled with antifreeze solution, usually propylene glycol.
+If you are located in colder areas where there is a risk of water inside the collectors freezing, the recommendation is to use the passive, indirect closed-loop system filled with an antifreeze solution, usually propylene glycol.
 A heat exchanger, inside or outside the heater, transfers the heat from the solar fluid to the domestic water.
-This is what eliminates the problem caused by hard water.
+This eliminates the problem caused by hard water.

-In thermosyphon systems, a solar storage tank has to be well insulated to reduce the standby heat losses, especially during the night.
+In thermosyphon systems, a solar storage tank should be well insulated to reduce standby heat losses, especially at night.

 Advantages